 No

-No, Government House Park trail is not recommended for beginners as it has a Hard difficulty rating.
-The 10.5 km distance with 200m elevation gain and 3h15 duration requires good physical fitness and hiking experience.
+No, Government House Park trail is not recommended for beginners.
+With a Hard difficulty rating, 10.5 km distance, and 200 m elevation gain, this trail requires good physical fitness and prior hiking experience.
+Consider starting with easier trails in the Edmonton area if you are new to hiking.

 Didn't find your answer?